babariviere/narricky/README.md

 domain = "imap.gmail.com"
 port = 993
 secure = true
+sync = 60

 ## This is an example, this may change in the future
 [rule.rule_name_here]
-description = "move all gmail account to folder gmail" conditions = [ "from contains gmail.com",
+description = "move all gmail account to folder gmail" any = true conditions = [ "from contains gmail.com",
 	"subject is Hello world" ]
 actions = [ "move to gmail" ]
 exceptions = []
 ```

+If you want rules to be done in priority, just put a number before rule name.
+Example `[rule.1_priority_one]`.

+`any`, when it's true, stop check other conditions and directly do actions.
+By default, `any` is equal to false.

+## Account configuration
+First you have to set your `username` (email address) and `password`.

+After that, you need (will be automatic after) to give the domain name of your imap server and is port.
+`secure` field is here to enable a secure connection or not.

+`sync` is the sync interval, in seconds, between each data poll.
+If you don't set it, it will be equal to 60 by default.

 ## List of conditions (and exceptions)
 Conditions 3 fields: